China confirms spread of new virus as cases surge

 The Wuhan Municipal Health Commission said 136 new cases of pneumonia caused by the coronavirus strain had been found in the city over the weekend, adding to 62 already known cases.
 A third death occurred on Saturday, the authority said in a statement.

-Hundreds of millions of Chinese tourists will be traveling domestically and abroad during the Lunar New Year holiday period that starts later this week.
+Hundreds of millions of Chinese tourists will be travelling domestically and abroad during the Lunar New Year holiday period that starts later this week.

 A report by London Imperial College’s MRC Centre for Global Infectious Disease Analysis estimated that by Jan.
 12 there were 1,723 cases in Wuhan City with onset of related symptoms.
 Chinese health authorities have not commented directly on the report.